 - Practical – methods are effective and can be put into practice right away.

 - Accessible – clearly presented with tangible examples that make sense.

 - Universal – is an inclusive program that can benefit anyone regardless of their culture, religion, spiritual path or philosophy.

 The Mindful Life Program (MLP) was co-founded by John Bruna and Mark Molony, bringing their rich and broad experiences and training to this comprehensive mindfulness program that integrates the four key areas of mindfulness- attention, wisdom, values and an open heart.

-If you are new to the Mindful Life Program, we encourage you to read about the co-founders here and learn about our courses and growing range of specific audiences through the Courses page.
+If you are new to the Mindful Life Program, we encourage you to read about the instructors for the program here and learn about our courses and growing range of specific audiences through the Courses page.
 We also encourage you to read the reviews of The Wisdom of a Meaningful Life: The Essence of Mindfulness, written by John Bruna, as the reviews are helpful context for the approach taken by the Mindful Life Program and its course curriculum.
 The book, which was released in August, 2016 has become a companion to the Mindful Life Program courses.

 Mindful Life Program Teacher Certification